-Bor-a strategic gateway to Juba-is caught in a desperate tug-of-war between fighting factions.
+According to the United Nations (U.N.), approximately 60,000 people-or 30 percent of those internally displaced-have sought refuge in at least eight peacekeeping bases of the U.N.
+Mission in the Republic of South Sudan (UNMISS).
+The town of Bor-a strategic gateway to Juba-is caught in a desperate tug-of-war between fighting factions.
 Ongoing violence and looting have caused thousands to seek safety at one UNMISS base, where a lack of safe drinking water and poor sanitation risk the outbreak of disease.
 This is the same bleak reality being experienced in other South Sudanese towns, prompting desperate families to seek refuge at UNMISS bases in Malakal, Bentiu, Bor, Juba, Pariang, and Melu.

 An additional 85,000 people have fled Bor to make the treacherous journey across the White Nile River to seek shelter in neighboring Awerial County, where relief agencies initially found many people living under the hot, unrelenting sun with a short supply of clean water, food, and shelter and inadequate sanitation.

-Almost 39,000 displaced South Sudanese refugees are seeking safety in neigh-boring Uganda, Ethiopia, and Kenya.
-New refugees are beginning to strain recep-Commissioner for Refugees to address the inflows.
+Almost 39,000 displaced South Sudanese refugees are seeking safety in neighboring Uganda, Ethiopia, and Kenya.
+New refugees are beginning to strain reception capacity but all three governments are working closely with the U.N.
+High Commissioner for Refugees to address the inflows.

-Commissioner for Ketugees to address the innows.
-These new developments come on top of recurrent environmental hazards, vio-lence, displacement, returnee and refugee inflows, and macroeconomic shocks over the last 2 years since South Sudan's independence.
+Commissioner for Kerugees to address the inflows.

+These new developments come on top of recurrent environmental hazards, violence, displacement, returnee and refugee inflows, and macroeconomic shocks over the last 2 years since South Sudan's independence.
 Nearly 160,000 individuals were displaced between January and September 2013.
-Nearly 75 percent of this displace-april of the formation of the second ment occurred in Jongle's State, where intercommunal violence and conflict between the Sudan People's Liberation Army (SPLA) and nonstate armed actors forced an estimated 100,000 civilians to flee to remote and difficult-to-access rural areas.
+Nearly 75 percent of this displacement. ment occurred in Jonglei State, where intercommunal violence and conflict between the Sudan People's Liberation Army (SPLA) and nonstate armed actors forced an estimated 100,000 civilians to flee to remote and difficult-to-access rural areas.